 NHS is committed to providing affordable, beautiful, and healthy housing for community members in need as a part of our comprehensive revitalization strategy.
 When we were approached by a single mother living in seriously substandard housing who lacked the means to obtain a quality rental unit anywhere in New Haven, we decided to lease one of our Edgewood units for a discounted rent that was significantly below the already affordable rent.
 At NHS, we know that helping New Haven residents obtain stability long-term requires an investment in community members.

 The two greatest challenges facing Neighborhood Housing Services of New Haven at the present time are the difficulty in raising sufficient operating funds and a declining housing market that has inhibited many prospective homebuyers from purchasing the houses we are acquiring and rehabilitating.
 Having unsold houses in our inventory ties up a great deal of our equity and makes it difficult for us to begin work on additional properties.
 Keeping sales prices as low as possible, to make each of the houses we are rehabilitating as affordable as possible for low-income homebuyers, prevents us from taking developer fees that would make this program self-sustaining.
-In addition, our organization does not have a steady stream of secure revenue that we can rely on each month.
-For example, we do not own or manage rental properties that would at least produce a fixed amount of rental income each month.
-We have no residential or commercial tenants; nor do we have fee income that is generated by our classes or workshops.
 We rely on corporate and foundation contributions and grants, supplemented by the generous support from individual donors.
-In general, the weak economy has made it difficult for us to obtain operating support from many of the sources on which we have traditionally relied over the years.

 NHS works with the City of New Haven and the Connecticut Department of Housing to obtain down payment assistance for our homebuyers.
-We work with the Greater New Haven Community Loan Fund for referrals of prospective homebuyers.
-NHS is also a key partner with the Real Options/Overcoming Foreclosure (ROOF) Project, which raises awareness of foreclosure issues, coordinates assistance to at-risk borrowers, and develops strategies to stabilize neighborhoods.
+We work with the Capital for Change for referrals of prospective homebuyers.

 NHS also collaborates with the City of New Haven's Livable City Initiative to promote community engagement and to fight blight in its target neighborhoods.
 Other partners for various programs, activities, and volunteer events include local lending institutions, the New Haven Preservation Trust, the Connecticut Green Building Council, the New Haven Land Trust, Solar Youth, Yale University, and the Community Foundation for Greater New Haven, among others.